polettix/dibs/README.md

   specific context
 - `operate`: contains the actual logic of the dibspack.

+These programs will be executed inside containers.
+The resulting container might then be used as a base for further dibspacks executions and also for saving a final image (or more).

 The `detect` program is run first: if its exit code is `0` the `operate` program is called, otherwise the dibspack is skipped.